chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri Jan 26 15:23:58 CST 2018

 I opened my terminal to code on Mon Jan 29 08:08:29 CST 2018

+I opened my terminal to code on Mon Jan 29 08:08:51 CST 2018

+I opened my terminal to code on Mon Jan 29 08:21:57 CST 2018